 Shredded hardwood mulch must be used in plant installation and be well-aged for over 6 months.
 Trees must be set at the appropriate planting distance, and the plant bed must be thoroughly watered after installation.

-Muller is the region’s leading stormwater maintenance specialist, with a qualified team of stormwater-certified professionals who can meet the new guidelines for your bioretention facility.
-Whether you are creating a new bioretention facility, redeveloping an existing one, or simply want to ensure you are within the new federal, state and local guidelines, our team is on hand to help.
+Muller, Inc. is the region’s leading stormwater maintenance specialist, with a qualified team of stormwater-certified professionals who can meet the new guidelines for your bioretention facility.
+Whether you’re building new, redeveloping an existing system, or simply need to confirm you’re within current federal, state, and local guidelines, we offer the full range of support needed to stay compliant:

 Manage Stormwater Confidently with Muller, Inc.